 3) You Didn't Do Your Research - This person needs to "win" every conversation, because all conversations are arguments.
 If you disagree with them, they will declare that you didn't do your research because (fill in obscure fact that was not relevant to argument but makes them look/feel important.)
 This is exhausting, but rarely grounds for removal unless it kills so many conversations that the community is dying.

 4) Trolls - We all know and love trolls, but trolling is a complicated thing.
 It may be as simple as asking pointed questions with words seeded like mines.
 It may be a post with massive assumptions that could take a year to parse then refute or it maybe the subtle art of conversation drift, when they focus on a word or phrase out of context, then make assumptions based on the "real" meaning.
 Trolling is often simply just being negative all the time.
 I recently had to escort a person off-list because they simply never contributed anything, ever, of positive value to the group.
 The only posts they ever made were negative, nasty or exhausting.
-To counter this, I have begun adding "Nurture the conversation" in to my community guidelines.
+To counter this, I have begun adding "Nurture the conversation or Add Value" in to my community guidelines.

 5) I Disagree With What You Didn't Say - Cognitive dissonance is related to trolling, but they are not the same.
 With cognitive dissonance, repliers are responding to something that they imagine was meant.This will often start fights within the community about what things were said or not said...it becomes "that thread" that will eventually be closed by moderators.